 If the community offers it, a memory care neighborhood provides specialized support for residents with Alzheimer’s disease and other forms of dementia.
 These communities are designed to be home-like and cozy, offering peace and security within the assisted living or skilled nursing environment.
 Caregivers in memory care communities are trained to meet the unique needs of a person with dementia and their loved ones.

-Amenities and services in a Life Plan Community
+Amenities and Services in a Life Plan Community

-Because they offer the full range of care, Life Plan communities must meet a range of physical, mental, emotional, and social needs.
+Because they offer the full range of care, Life Plan Communities must meet a range of physical, mental, emotional, and social needs.
 They are often larger than communities with fewer levels of care, with more resources to provide amenities and services for their residents.

 A typical Life Plan Community offers: